ipobobo66/MasterThesis/README.md

 1. Install Python (version used in this work: 3.9.x)
 2. Use a virtual environment (venv or conda)
 3. Clone the .py source from *KBtoQuantum/python module/*, and import it to the virtual environment.
+4. All the neccesary modules can be seen in *KBtoQuantum/module_test_run.ipynb*, those should be imported for running the code.
-4. Jupyter / JupyterLab to view notebooks
+5. Jupyter / JupyterLab to view notebooks

 ---